yukatan/commangular/README.md

 #Overview

-Commandgular is an abstraction that aims at simplifying the creation of operations in a clean self-contained unit and easily chain them together with a fluent API.
+Commangular is an abstraction that aims at simplifying the creation of operations in a clean self-contained unit and easily chain them together with a fluent API.
 It will allow you to maintain separate code units called commands with a single responsability.

 Main features :